 Created and proclaimed Cardinal by Pope Francis in the consistory of 28 June 2018, of the Diaconate of Sant’Ignazio di Loyola a Campo Marzio.

-- Dicasteries: for Laity, Family and Life; for Promoting Christian Unity; for Culture and Education; for Legislative Texts; for the Oriental Churches, for Institutes of Consecrated Life and Societies of Apostolic Life; for Catholic Education.
+- Dicasteries: for Laity, Family and Life; for Promoting Christian Unity; for Culture and Education; for Legislative Texts; for the Oriental Churches, for Institutes of Consecrated Life and Societies of Apostolic Life.